ControlCore-Project/documentation/docs/source/usage.rst

 ``$ cd demo``

-Then, use the editgraph command to pop up the browser to create a graphml file, similar to the one demonstrated below.
+Then, use the editgraph command to pop up the browser and open DHGWorkflow to create a graphml file, similar to the one demonstrated below.
 The below commands are specific to POSIX (Linux/MacOS) environments.
 If you use Windows, please make sure to use ``\`` instead of ``/``.

 ``../editgraph``